 The Transactional Trap

-The development of an ERM program typically begins with risk identification and risk assessment activities.
+The development of an ERM program typically begins with enterprise risk identification and risk assessment activities.
 That makes sense given the central tenet of ERM is the management of risk.
 It is far too easy for risk professionals to get stuck here, however, because those easily identifiable tools are, as Yip puts it, “the most tactical, tangible step in the entire ERM philosophy and system.”

 Essentially, both frameworks hand the risk manager a hammer and, suddenly, everything looks like a nail.
 Delivering the risk map or risk assessment becomes the goal and the comfort zone.
 Yet the executive level remains focused on the strategic plan and direction of the organization.
 So, there is already a major disconnect.
 Risk managers are steered towards the low-hanging fruit of documenting low severity, high-frequency events.
 Meanwhile, according to Yip, “Nobody cares about that at the corporate level.”